 Job growth in this sector is projected to be at a steady 31 percent through 2020, as per the Bureau of Labour Statistics – more than twice the standard 14% average for most professions.
 With public and private insurance plans increasingly covering eye care services, there will be more employment opportunities for aspiring professionals in the field.
 Economical eye care chains are also opening up leading to greater employment potential.
 As the older population rises, they will be sure to require the services provided by optometric assistants.
 Those who complete a formal training program will have a greater chance for better-paying jobs.

 Typical employers include private offices, health clinics, optical instrument manufacturing companies and government agencies.
 Some employers in this field are Bristol Bay Area Health Corporation, Premise Health, National Vision, Inc., Visionworks, Palmetto Health-USC Medical Group, Vision Source, Culinary Health Center, TLCVision, Kaiser Permanente, North Suburban Eye Specialists, Sanford Health, Eastside Eye Physicians, UW Health and more.
 Benefits in such employment include paid holidays, vacation days and health insurance.

-Can I Become an Optometrist Assistant?
+How To Become an Optometrist Assistant

 Optometrist Assistant Salary Data